Dicke superposition probes for noise-resilient Heisenberg and super-Heisenberg Metrology: Dicke superposition probes for noise-resilient linear metrology

 \subsection{Noise resilience of near-optimal Dicke superposition states}

-The noise resilience of near-optimal Dicke superposition probes $|D^{(\rm odd N)}_{(N\pm 1)/2,\,(N\mp 3)/2}\rangle$, $|D^{(\rm even N)}_{(N\pm 2)/2,(N\mp 2)/2}\rangle$ under collective-spin encoding generated by $\hat J_{\boldsymbol{n}}$ is investigated below under three standard noise models: phase damping, amplitude damping, and global depolarization~\cite{nc}.
-These noise models capture dominant decoherence mechanisms encountered in experimental platforms such as trapped ions~\cite{Ion}, Rydberg-atom arrays~\cite{Rydberg}, and cavity-mediated collective spin systems~\cite{ColdAtoms}.
+The noise resilience of near-optimal Dicke superposition probes under collective-spin encoding generated by $\hat J_{\boldsymbol{n}}$ is investigated below under three standard noise models: phase damping, amplitude damping, and global depolarization~\cite{nc}.
+These noise models capture dominant decoherence mechanisms encountered in experimental platforms such as trapped ions~\cite{Ion}, Rydberg-atom arrays~\cite{Rydberg}, and cavity-mediated collective-spin systems~\cite{ColdAtoms}.

 For local noise processes, the channel acts independently on each qubit, whereas global depolarization acts collectively on the full $N$-qubit state.
 A generic local noise channel is specified by single-qubit Kraus operators $\{\hat E_k\}$ satisfying $\sum_k \hat E_k^\dagger \hat E_k=\mathbb{I}_2$ and its action on an $N$-qubit state $\hat{\rho}$ is given by